Rare Species Guide

 Basis for Listing

-Until recently, Limnephilus janus (a species of northern caddisfly) was known in Minnesota from only a single specimen collected in 1965 from Hubbard County (Chippewa Plains).
-Then, in 2000, during an extensive, statewide sampling effort, an additional specimen was collected from Little Elbow Creek in Mahnomen County (Pine Moraines & Outwash Plains) confirming the extant status of the species within Minnesota.
+Limnephilus janus (a species of northern caddisfly) is known in Minnesota from only a single specimen collected in 1965 from Hubbard County (Chippewa Plains).
 The species is more common in the western U.S., though specimens have been recently collected from Michigan as well.
 The Minnesota population is likely isolated from other populations of L. janus.
-Due to its few documented locations in Minnesota, its sensitivity to riparian disturbance, and the vulnerability of its habitats, Limnephilus janus was listed as an endangered species in 2013.
+Due to its single documented location in Minnesota, its sensitivity to riparian disturbance, and the vulnerability of its habitats, Limnephilus janus was listed as an endangered species in 2013.

 Description